HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - **Pros**
   - Enables users to add or remove deliverables from reporting without changing the logic or the source code.
   - Makes it easy to change the logic that determines which statuses are used to include/exclude issues from reporting.
-  - Keeps the reporting and delivery management in sync.
+  - Keeps the reporting and delivery management aligned by automatically updating our reports to reflect the deliverables we're currently working on.
 - **Cons**
   - Logic behind which deliverables are included in reporting is not as explicit as having a dedicated label.
   - Requires the reporting logic to be tightly coupled with the rules for assigning deliverable status.